 Teachers at MacNeill Secondary are engaged in the process of integrating BC's new curriculum.
 This involves a focus on the Core Competencies.
 The core competencies, along with literacy and numeracy foundations and essential content and concepts, are at the centre of the redesign of curriculum and assessment.
 Technology is also a vital component of 21st century learning.
 Students have access to wireless computer technology to enhance learning in their classrooms.
 This creates a natural relationship between the curriculum and technology.
 Where possible and appropriate, curriculum is integrated through theme-based studies, special projects, scheduling flexibility, and regular teacher collaboration and co-planning.

 For more information on BCs new curriculum, click on this link: https://curriculum.gov.bc.ca

 Students have the opportunity to develop and sustain meaningful relationships with staff and peers through our advisory program.
+Research shows that students who have strong connections to their school community and have strong relationships, both with their peers and with the adults in the building, are more likely to be successful.
+The Advisory model supports social, emotional and academic success.
 The advisory class meets for 25 minutes, four times a week, and 35 minutes on Wednesday.

 In addition, the staff supports students in the area of academic goal setting and planning.
 During the year, the Advisory teacher helps the students select their work to be part of their portfolio presentations in June.